 If you found this recipe helpful, I also recommend reading my Secret to Perfectly Crispy Roasted Potatoes!
 You never make potatoes the same way again!

-- 4 lbs russet potatoes, peeled and cut into 1" chunks
+- 4 pounds russet potatoes peeled and cut into 1" chunks

 - 2 cups heavy cream

-- 12 tbsp butter, room temperature, cut into 1/2-inch chunks
+- 12 tablespoons butter room temperature, cut into ½-inch chunks

-Add potatoes to large pot of cold salted water, water should cover potatoes by 1", and bring to a boil.
-Boil for 15 minutes or until potatoes are cooked and tender.
+- Add potatoes to a large pot of cold salted water, water should cover potatoes by one inch, and bring to a rolling boil on the stovetop over high heat.
+Once boiling, reduce to medium heat and simmer for 15 minutes or until potatoes are cooked and fork tender.

-Drain potatoes from water and rinse in colander under warm water.
+- Drain potatoes from water and rinse the hot potatoes in a colander under warm water.